1stGens is a proud member and podcast studio residency winner of Hygge, an amazing co-working space in Charlotte, North Carolina.

 A couple of Carolina Girls bringing stories to life.

 Perrine is Liberian-American and her parents immigrated to the United States in 1980.
 As the youngest of 6 (3 siblings born in Liberia, 3 as 1stGens) she's had the best role models from both worlds.

-Perrine currently lives in Charlotte, NC and works full-time as a Stylist for Belk headquarters.
+Perrine currently lives in Charlotte, NC and works full-time as a Fashion Coordinator for Belk corporate headquarters.
 Prior to moving back to the south and living in New York for a bit, she obtained her bachelor's degree in broadcast journalism and communication studies from the University of North Carolina at Chapel Hill and her master's degree from Savannah College of Art and Design in Luxury Fashion & Management.
-While at UNC-Chapel Hill, Perrine worked with team members, Skye and Brigitte on the university's Student Television station (STV).
+While at UNC-Chapel Hill, Perrine worked with Skye on the university's Student Television station (STV).
 She also reported for Carolina Week and Carolina Connection, the School of Journalism's award-winning news and radio shows.

 Tre "SELF" Pierce

 Skye Wilson is Liberian-American, with her mother being of the Bassa tribe and her father of the Vai tribe.
 Her parents immigrated to the US in 1979 eventually settling down in High Point, NC in 1982.
 Skye is the youngest of four children and the only daughter - she was obviously spoiled rotten.